SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Solace CLI access

-If you are using a single message broker and are used to working with a CLI message broker console access, you can SSH into the message broker as the `admin` user using the Load Balancer's external Public IP:
+If you are using a single event broker and are used to working with a CLI event broker console access, you can SSH into the event broker as the `admin` user using the Load Balancer's external Public IP:

 ```sh